Asana Connector

 8. Proceed with selecting the desired Authentication Type.
 Then select API Base URL (in most cases default one is the right one).
 Finally, fill in all the required parameters and set optional parameters if needed.
 You may press a link Steps to Configure which will help set certain parameters.
 More info is available in Authentication section.

-Steps to get Asana Credentials
+Steps how to get and use Asana credentials

 Asana